RF-Nelson/splish/README.md

 This repo includes a Rails/Angular web app as well as a native iOS app.
 The Rails API uses [Pusher](https://pusher.com/?v=y) to allow for real-time communication of data between the API and any connected browser or iOS device.
 If you create a new event or change an RSVP, anyone looking on the web or their iPhone will be notified instantly.

+_Don't miss the super-cool random mode!
+Click the filter button in the upper-lift and select "Turn on Random Mode"_

 ##Web app

 ###Front-end